Stay productive and engaged from anywhere

 Learning and thriving is the name of the game

-To learn more, take a look at one of our remote work webinars or schedule a one-on-one consultation with a Slack expert to help you navigate your transition to a remote work environment.
+To learn more, drop by one of our remote work webinars to help you navigate your transition to a remote work environment.

-We’d love to hear your best tips for working from home – let’s connect on our Facebook and Twitter pages.
+We’d love to hear your best work from home tips—let’s connect on our Facebook and Twitter pages.